lpancescu/endymion/README.rst

 * The CentOS project provides gpg-signed SHA256 checksums, but ``endymion`` doesn't try to validate them (this would require downloading each variant of a box)
+* The code in this branch only works with Python 3.x (tested with 3.5).
+  I first converted it with *2to3* and then fixed the remaining problems.